OVERVIEW

 Arrive in Lipari

 Welcome to Sicily!
 Upon arrival at Catania Airport, you’ll embark on a scenic journey to the charming island of Lipari.
 Travel by bus or train to Milazzo or Messina, then catch a hydrofoil to Lipari, where you’ll settle into your cozy hotel for the next four nights.
 Known as the liveliest centre of the Aeolian Islands, Lipari invites you to explore its old fortress, wander through the bustling fish market, or enjoy local music in a delightful bistro by Marina Vecchia.
+It is also possible to pre-book a private transfer from Catania airport to Milazzo/Messina.

 Accommodation: Lipari